Table of contents

 Message providers form the core infrastructure of your hub, facilitating the retrieval and transmission of messages on your behalf.

 To initiate the process, integrate a provider.
 You have the flexibility to integrate multiple providers as per your requirements.
-At present, we only support IMAP; however, support for additional providers is in our development roadmap.
+Sunnybox supports multiple provider types including IMAP (standard email servers) and Gmail (OAuth2 authentication).

 API Keys #